brucou/svelte-suspense-app/README.md

 (open an issue).
 Always happy to hear feedback.

 ## Using state machines
-I implemented `Suspense` with the [Kingly](https://github.com/brucou/kingly) state machine.
+I implemented `Suspense` with the [Kingly](https://github.com/brucou/kingly) state machine library.
 This is not strictly necessarily and the implementation can be replaced by a simple function with no dependency (that is a fundamental objective of Kingly).
 That function may actually be the result of compiling the Kingly machine, just like Svelte compiles its template.
 A state machine is but a template for behaviour.